Estimated reading time: 11 minutes

 From Dingboche, you commence your trek by walking a few hundred metres up on the hilltop.
 Then, the trail is quite easygoing till you reach Thuklha, the place with some lodges.
 Also, the views are quite impressive while looking down the valley of Pheriche.
 Eventually, you will go through this village on your return journey from Everest Base Camp.

-From Thuklha, the trail is ascending; take a slow pace while walking as it’s quite hard to take a breath.
-When you get to the ridge, you will see many prayer flags and mani stones (memorials).
+From Thuklha, the trail is ascending; take a slow pace while walking as it’s quite hard to breathe.
+When you reach the ridge, you will see many prayer flags and mani stones (memorials).
 These memorials are for climbers who lost their lives climbing Mt.
 Everest.
 In 5-6 hours, you will reach Lobuje.
 And enjoy the night there comfortably.

 Hiking to Kalapathar and EBC